-More examples of malicious programs that are designed to steal data that may be misused to generate revenue in one or another way are Covid, Zenon and MoistStealer.
-In most cases cyber criminals behind malware of this kind attempt to steal credit card details, login credentials (usernames, email addresses, passwords), and other sensitive information that could be misused to steal identities, accounts, make fraudulent purchases, transactions, and/or for other malicious purposes.
+Some examples of malicious programs that are designed to steal data and misused to generate revenue are Covid, Zenon and MoistStealer.
+In most cases, cyber criminals behind malware of this kind attempt to steal credit card details, login credentials (usernames, email addresses, passwords), and other sensitive information, which is then misused to steal identities and accounts, make fraudulent purchases and transactions, and for other malicious purposes.

 How did GravityRAT infiltrate my computer?

-As mentioned in the second paragraph, GravityRAT is distributed through applications that are promoted via website links that cyber criminals send to users (e.g., via email, text messages, messaging apps, etc.).
-It is very likely that at least some of those apps are available for download on untrustworthy websites, various Peer-to-Peer networks, free file hosting sites.
-It is worthwhile to mention that there are other ways to distribute malware as well.
-Usually cyber criminals attempt to achieve it by using fake software updating tools, unofficial software activation tools and Trojans.
-In the first case systems get infected when instead updating, fixing any installed software fake, third party updating tools install malware.
-Also, they can infect systems by exploiting bugs, flaws of some outdated software.
-Software 'cracking' tools are illegal programs that supposed to help users to activate licensed software for free.
-Nevertheless, instead of activating it they often install malicious some software.
-Trojans are malicious programs that, when already installed, can install additional malware.
-In other words, there are certain Trojans that can cause chain infections.
+As mentioned, GravityRAT is distributed through applications that are promoted via website links, which cyber criminals send to users (e.g., via email, text messages, messaging apps, etc.).
+It is very likely that at least some of these apps are available for download on untrusted websites, various Peer-to-Peer networks, and free file hosting sites.
+Note that there are other ways that malware is spread.
+Usually, cyber criminals achieve this by using fake software updating tools, unofficial software activation tools and Trojans.
+In the first case, systems become infected when instead of updating or fixing installed software, fake, third party update tools install malware.
+They can also infect systems by exploiting bugs/flaws of outdated software.
+Software 'cracking' tools are illegal programs that supposedly to activate licensed software free of charge, however, they often install malicious software instead.
+Trojans are malicious programs that, when already installed, can install additional malware (causing chain infections).

 How to avoid installation of malware?

-Malicious GravityRAT's process running in Task Manager as "LSASS" (the process name may vary):
+Malicious GravityRAT process running in Task Manager as "LSASS" (the process name may vary):

 Update 5 November 2020 - Research shows that there are new GravityRAT versions targeting macOS users.
-Those versions collect information about the computer (like product name, board ID, model), download the payload (other malicious software) from a certain server, and add a scheduled task.
-You can find more details in Patrick Wardle's article posted on Objective-See's blog.
+These versions collect information about the computer (such as product name, board ID, model), download the payload (other malicious software) from a specific server, and add a scheduled task.
+You can find more details on Patrick Wardle's article posted on Objective-See's blog.